 - Start light: You want to perform these exercises with the full range of motion (which engages as many muscle fibers as possible).
 Doing that will mean starting out very light until you build strength to go heavier.

 - Stay hydrated: A compound workout demands high performance.
-Research shows that staying properly hydrated throughout the day maximizes your overall exercise performance .
+Research by the National Institute of Health (NIH) shows that staying properly hydrated throughout the day maximizes your overall exercise performance .

-- Get enough sleep: Proper sleep is tied to muscle recovery .
+- Get enough sleep: According to NIH, proper sleep is tied to muscle recovery .
 Since compound moves use more muscles, we highly recommend getting a full 8–10 hours of sleep for optimal recovery.

 - Nutrition and supplementation: In addition to eating a high-protein diet, we also suggest taking safe and trusted protein powders to supplement your diet and enhance muscle recovery.